Calibrating weighing machines

 When a balance goes out of calibration the readings will not match the units, e.g. a 100g weight might weigh 105g.

-Every scale will go out of calibration given enough time or if bumped or dropped.
+Every scale will go out of calibration given enough time.
 In the scientific industry scales have the calibration checked every year.
 That is why every scale in a laboratory or hospital has a sticky tab with the date it was last checked.
-A technician will call, he will check all the scales in the building, he will calibrate any that are not accurate, he will charge a minimum of £100.00 for the visit.
+A technician will call, he will check all the scales in the building, he will calibrate any that are not accurate, he will charge about £150.00 for the visit.
 If you have a low-value scale it is cheaper to calibrate it yourself.
 Buy a weight and follow the instructions in the instruction leaflet.
+When a balance become inaccurate and needs calibrating, this is not a fault!

 HOW DO YOU KNOW IF IT NEEDS CALIBRATING?